Promoting Sustainability throughout the Supply Chain

 Participation in Various Initiatives

 DENSO participates in industrial associations, such as the Japan Auto Parts Industries Association (JAPIA) and Japan Electronics and Information Technology Industries Association (JEITA).
-Since May 2022, the Company’s chairman has served as the chairperson of JAPIA and has played a leading role in the organization’s efforts to address the issues of not only its own but also the supply chain as a whole through the strengthening of partnerships with companies in the automotive, electronic component, and semiconductor industries.
+Since May 2023, the Company’s president has served as a director of JAPIA and has played a leading role in the organization’s efforts to address the issues of not only its own but also the supply chain as a whole through the strengthening of partnerships with companies in the automotive, electronic component, and semiconductor industries.

 Moreover, on a practical basis, we participate in working groups organized by these associations.
 For instance, through JAPIA’s working group on conflict minerals, we have provided support aimed at introducing and enhancing survey methods at each participating company.